Feeling lost? The novel writing roadmap will take you where you want to go!

 Actually, getting published is the easy part.
 The real goal, of course, is to sell as many copies of your novel as you can!

-- Traditional Publishing vs. Indie Publishing
+- Self-Publishing vs. Traditional Publishing